xpdota/triggevent-site/index.md

 - [More documentation on the Wiki](https://github.com/xpdota/event-trigger/wiki)
 - [Linux Install Guide](/pages/Linux-support.md) - Run natively on Linux, no WINE required.
 - [How to Help Out](/pages/How-to-Help.md)
+    - [Donations on Ko-Fi](https://ko-fi.com/wynnxiv) - Please note that this project depends on the work of other projects (OverlayPlugin, Cactbot, and more), so please consider also supporting those.
 - Overlays and Features:
     - [Cooldown Tracker](/pages/Cooldown-Tracker.md) - Personal + Party Cooldown tracker.
     - [DoT Tracker](/pages/Dot-Tracker.md) - Multi-target DoT tracker + DoT tick tracker.